top of page

 Awakening the Taniwha - Workshop and Maker-space - 106 Courtenay Place

-Awakening the Taniwha provides the opportunity for the public to respond by sharing their own lines.
-In an inner-city vacant space master carver Natanahira Pona, weaver Frank Topia and artists Ngaroma Riley and Linda Lee provide a variety of ways for people of all ages to understand taniwha, why tupuna held them in such high esteem, and how we can maintain relationships with them today.
+Awakening the Taniwha provided the opportunity for the public to respond to Pūtahitanga and Covid-19 during the heated madates implemented by governement in 2022.
+In an inner-city vacant space master carver Natanahira Pona, weaver Frank Topia and artists Ngaroma Riley and Linda Lee provided a variety of ways for people of all ages to share their own lines, to understand taniwha, why tupuna held them in such high esteem, and how we can maintain relationships with them today.

 The space will also provide a reading and conversational/writing space for sharing perspectives while an exhibition will include viewings of the 60 Pūtahitanga artists' original artworks.